paul-gomes/ProjectEuler_Cplusplus/README.md

 # ProjectEluer Problems Solution - C++

 This repository contains different Prject Euler probelms.
-All the probelms has been solved utilizing C++.
+All the probelms have been solved in C++ language.

 ## Problem source link
 All the problem are from Project Euler (https://projecteuler.net).